piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 - Fix Launch Browser script to replace current "News Videos" button with "Music Videos" to replicate the actual 360 setup.
 Not sure how likely this is to happen, since I know hardly anything about python...

-- Skin all default scripts to match mc360 better?
+- Skin all default scripts to match mc360 better

 KNOWN BUGS: